ircv3/ircv3-specifications/extensions/multiline.md

 This section is non-normative.

+For server implementations and operators, consider the impact of relaying a large multiline batch.
+In particular, the potential to exhaust client send queue budgets, which will either result in client disconnection (a denial-of-service attack) or degraded client performance.

+Each additional protocol line carries extra metadata beyond the message content, such as the sender's full source mask, the command, and the target.
+This means that the byte size of a multiline batch sent to clients will typically be a function of max-lines as well as max-bytes.
+Configuring max-bytes, max-lines, and the send queue length together is reommended to mitigate these issues.

-In the context of flood protection, keep in mind that clients might send an entire batched multiline message all at once.
+Additionally, in the context of flood protection and throttling of incoming messages, keep in mind that clients might send an entire batched multiline message all at once.

 ## Examples